diskuv/dk/docs/SPECIFICATION.md

 The primary way today to supply this JSON document is through the command line syntax `post-object MODULE@VERSION -- CLI_FORM_DOC`, where **CLI_FORM_DOC** is a CLI-based recipe to construct a JSON document.

-The `CLI_FORM_DOC` is a command-line analog to <https://www.w3.org/TR/html-json-forms/>:

-- `... -- name=Jane` creates the form document `{"name":"Jane"}`
-- `... -- pet[species]=Dahut kids[0]=Ashley` creates the form document `{"pets":{"species":"Dahut"},"kids":["Ashley"]}`
-- `... -- +customer=customer.json` creates the form document `{"customer":...}` where the `...` is the JSON contents of `customer.json` (this is an extension to the W3C HTML JSON Forms specification)

-While the reference implementation does not do this, other build systems are free to accept the form document directly from a HTML form as defined in <https://www.w3.org/TR/html-json-forms/>, or directly from a JSON document.

-The form has a `options` JSON object to describe how the JSON document submitted to a form maps to command line options, arguments and variables.
+The form has a `options` JSON object to describe how the JSON document submitted to a form maps to command line options, arguments and variables. *nit: This should be "command=schema" given to rule ... it has nothing to do with the misnamed 'form' object in values.json!*

 The top-level fields of the form document are available in variables: